gbotev/CarND-Vehicle-Detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 First point to consider is lowering the computation times.
-On one hand a faster machine can be used to speed up the SVM training, so more pictures (e.g. the ones supplied by udacity) can be used for training.
-Also if we have more data we can use better features without overfitting (e.g. 64x64 car iamges, 16 orientations for HOG).
+On one hand a faster machine can be used to speed up the SVM training, so more pictures (e.g. the ones supplied by udacity's dataset) can be used for training.
+Also if we have more data we can use better features without over-fitting (e.g. 64x64 car images, 16 orientations for HOG).

 On the other hand we should speed up the inference process.
 One way to do that is when processing the video to check just around the bounding boxes found in the last frame and only periodically doing a full check.